-Dual model overview (III.A.1.), (IV.B.1.), (IV.C.1.)
+Dual Model Overview (III.A.1.), (IV.B.1.), (IV.C.1.)

-- Regional Share 20% of available funds are allocated to projects having a regional benefit and implementing elements of the Metro Vision Regional Transportation Plan, also known as the RTP.
+- Regional Share 20% of available funds are allocated to projects having a regional benefit and implement elements of the Metro Vision Regional Transportation Plan (MVRTP).
 Projects compete regionally. - Subregional Share 80% of available funds are allocated to the Subegional Share process, then proportionally targeted at the subregion (county) level.
-Projects compete at the subregion level and subregions review, discuss, prioritize, and recommend projects to the Denver Regional Council of Governments, or DRCOG, Board.
+Projects compete at the subregion level and subregions review, discuss, prioritize, and recommend projects to the DRCOG Board.

-Funding assessment (III.A.2.)
+Funding Assessment (III.A.2.)